 The attachment and detachment of each pod would be done using a retractable arm with an electromagnet.
 Sliding doors would be used by passengers to enter or exit their vehicles and walk onboard the train to meet other people, use the bathrooms, or get a snack at the lounge.

 The Sebrid could run on dedicated tracks built alongside existing highways.
 This means that pods could use the existing infrastructure to catch the Sebrid.
 In the future, if cars using the highways are all autonomous, it would become easier to share the (real estate) space with trains like the Sebrid.
 This way of doing things would be similar to the way in which trams share the roads with cars in existing cities.

 When travelling to a meeting or the cottage, or going on a road trip with friends, most people want to bring/use their own cars.
 The Sebrid would allow for this and would save time and energy by pooling resources.
 The Sebrid is our first shot at making a hybrid train, and we know the idea needs to be improved.
 We tried to come up with an aerodynamic-looking pod, but we’ll continue working on the idea.
 As always, your feedback by e-mail is welcome!

-The Sebrid train concept was developed in collaboration with Kaan Yaylali, an Industrial Designer from Savannah, Georgia, USA.
+The Sebrid train concept was developed in April 2016 by Charles Bombardier in collaboration with Kaan Yaylali, an Industrial Designer from Savannah, Georgia, USA.
 Kaan graduated with a degree in design from the Savannah College of Art and Design.
 He currently works as Freelance designer at Astraunot Ape.
 Kaan also produced the images of the Roko robotic chimpanzee.